 We Adapt to Things Really Quickly

 How long does the newness factor last for you these days?
 If you’re like me, it doesn’t last very long.
 Innovation and technology move so quickly that what we’re impressed with for a moment quickly becomes the norm.
-I remember being so blown away by my first Ipod.
+I remember being so blown away by my first iPod.
 Now whenever I see an old one sitting around, it looks like a piece of junk to me.

 Keeping Up With the Joneses Is Real

-Things are great, until you see something better.
+Things are great until you see something better.
 I remember how excited I was to get my first new car as an attending: a Lexus ES 350h.
-Some call it a Toyota Camry with leather, but I remember being so excited with it.
+Some call it a Toyota Camry with leather, but I remember being so excited about it.
 However, every time I pulled into the doctor’s parking lot between a Porsche Panamera and a Tesla, I couldn’t help but feel like my car isn’t all that great at all.

 We all assume that something will make us happy as long as we have that item.
 The truth is that after the big surge, it isn’t long before we start thinking about when to replace that with something better.

 There’s all this talk these days about “sparking joy” thanks to Marie Kondo.
 Look at the items you have around you in your house.
 How many actually spark the same joy as when you bought it?
-I’ll bet there are so many things sitting in your kitchen drawer that you once thought were the best things in the world.
+I’ll bet there are so many things sitting in the kitchen drawer that you once thought were the best things in the world.

 So, I Spend Money on Experiences